khal0j/khal0j/README.md

 ### 🏋️ Project I'm proud of:

 I helped kick off an **Automated Plugin Generator** from scratch to production! 🚀 It's part of our framework, auto-generating full C# class libraries using user input and shipping them as NuGet packages with a custom CI/CD setup.
-I tackled the backend, participated inn the  database design as well as the API implementation.
+I tackled the backend, participated in the database design and as well helped in the API implementation.

 ### 🌐 Idiomas